Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: MTL-based CSI Feedback

 \subsection{Complexity analysis}

-Considering that the S-to-M mode can adopt NN with any architecture or complexity, we mainly discuss and compare the complexity between our purposed S-to-M mode and the S-to-S or M-to-M modes.
+Since the S-to-M mode can utilize NN with any architecture or complexity, we mainly discuss and compare the complexity between our proposed S-to-M mode and the S-to-S or M-to-M modes.
 For convenience, the multiple task-specific decoders with NN architectures are the same in the analysis, although the S-to-M mode is not restricted to this limitation.
 To be fair, the comparison is under the situation that the three modes obtain the same performance levels and feedback overhead, where the S-to-S mode applies a much more complicated encoder and decoder NN, denoted as $Enc_{\mathrm{com}}$ and $Dec_{\mathrm{com}}$ (combination denoted as $AE_{\mathrm{com}}$), whereas the encoder and decoder NN in the mode with multiple NN (M-to-M or S-to-M) is more simple and light-weighted, denoted as $Enc_{\mathrm{sim}}$ and $Dec_{\mathrm{sim}}$ (combination denoted as $AE_{\mathrm{sim}}$).

-Table \ref{Tab:complexity} compares the memory consumption, presented by the parameter amount $\sf{para}(\cdot)$, and the overall training and online testing time complexity, presented by the FLOPs amount $\sf{FLOPs}(\cdot)$.
+Tab. \ref{Tab:complexity} compares the memory consumption, presented by the parameter amount $\sf{para}(\cdot)$, and the overall training and online testing time complexity, presented by the FLOPs amount $\sf{FLOPs}(\cdot)$.
 When comparing S-to-S with the multitasking modes (M-to-M and S-to-M ), the experiment results show that both the parameters and FLOPs amount of $AE_{\mathrm{com}}$ are much larger than $AE_{\mathrm{sim}}$, even larger than $T\cdot \mathsf{para}(AE_{\mathrm{sim}})$ or $T\cdot \mathsf{FLOPs}(AE_{\mathrm{sim}})$, demonstrating that even if in the training period, the time complexity of S-to-M’s joint architecture (joint training the shared encoder and multiple decoders) is lower than S-to-S. We then compare our proposed S-to-M mode with the M-to-M mode.
 As an upgraded version of M-to-M, S-to-M only saves one set of the encoder's parameters, reducing much memory consumption at the UE.
-In the identifying indicators, S-to-M increases the complexity brought by the GateNet compared with M-to-M. Nevertheless, because GateNet is a tiny network composed of only three FC layers, this increased complexity can be ignored.
-Moreover, GateNet eliminates the need for the UE to feedback additional information to BS in real-time to switch network parameters.
+In terms of complexity, S-to-M increases the complexity brought by the GateNet compared with M-to-M. However, since GateNet is a small network consisting of only three FC layers, this increased complexity can be ignored.
+Moreover, GateNet eliminates the need for the UE to provide additional information to the BS in real-time to switch network parameters.